JuliaGraphics/Luxor.jl/docs/src/howto/createdrawings.md

 To finish a drawing and close the file, use [`finish`](@ref), and, if the drawing doesn't appear in your notebook, you can launch an external application to view it using [`preview`](@ref).

-The [`@draw`](@ref), [`@svg`](@ref), [`@png`](@ref), and [`@pdf`](@ref) macros are designed to let you quickly create graphics without having to provide the usual boiler-plate functions.

-!!! note

-    The macros are shortcuts, designed to make it quick and easy to get started.
-For full control over all parameters, use [`Drawing`](@ref).

-## Drawings and files

-To create a drawing, and optionally specify the filename, type, and dimensions, use the `Drawing` constructor function.

 To finish a drawing and close the file, use [`finish`](@ref), and, to launch an external application to view it, use [`preview`](@ref).

 ![jupyter](../assets/figures/jupyter.png)

-If you're using Juno or VS Code, then PNG and SVG files should appear in the Plots pane.
+If you're using VS Code, then PNG and SVG drawings should appear in the Plots pane, if it's enabled.
 In a Pluto notebook, output appears above the cell.
 In a notebook environment, output appears in the next notebook cell.

 ![juno](../assets/figures/juno.png)

 !!! note

-    SVGs are text based, and can get quite big.
-Up to a certain size, SVGs will be previewable as easily and quickly as PNGs.
-But very large drawings in SVG format won't necessarily  be displayed.
+    SVGs are text-based, and can get quite big.
+Up to a certain size, SVGs will preview as easily and quickly as PNGs.
+As they get larger, though, they'll take longer, and it won't be long before they'll take longer to preview than to create in the first place.
+Very large drawings in SVG format might not display at all.

 ## Quick drawings with macros

-The `@draw`, `@svg`, `@png`, and `@pdf` macros are designed to let you quickly create graphics without having to provide the usual boiler-plate functions.
+The [`@draw`](@ref), [`@svg`](@ref), [`@png`](@ref), and [`@pdf`](@ref) macros are designed to let you quickly create graphics without having to provide the usual boiler-plate functions.

+!!! note

+    The macros are shortcuts, designed to make it quick and easy to get started.
+You can save a few keystrokes and some time, but, for full control over all parameters, use [`Drawing`](@ref).

 For example, the Julia code:

 ```julia
 @svg circle(Point(0, 0), 20, action = :stroke) 50 50